Ampelion/adversarial-robin/ai_scientist/README.md

 The toy demo is a small runnable version of how it might work, and its graphic shows the result.

-The conversation is an example of the thesis demonstrating itself — my own unedited prompts regarding the demo build.
+The conversation is an example of the thesis demonstrating itself — my own prompts as I worked through the rationale of the toy.